PdxCodeGuild/Full-Stack-Day-Class/practice-reviews.md

 ]
 ```
 * Re-implement the searching for a business by name and returning the mean rating and one review, like above.
-* Implement searching for reviews by user:
+* re-implement searching for all reviews by a user, like above.
-Prompt for the a name of a user, and print out all reviews for that user.